RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Decompilation/GameXML.md

 `forceLoad`

 :   Takes a boolean.
-If set to `true`, all stage objects will have their IDs incremented by 1 to prevent breaking stage layouts. **The object should not be added as a stage object if this is enabled!**
+If set to `true`, all stage objects will have their IDs incremented by 1 to prevent breaking stage layouts. **The object should not be added as both a global and stage object at once if this is enabled!**

 ```xml
 <objects>